imbhargav5/rooks/README.md

 | ---------- | ------ | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------- |
 | scriptPath | string | Path to the script file that a new Worker is to be created with                                                   | undefined                                         |
 | options    | Object | Options object within which `onMessage` and `onMessageError` options can be passed to communicate with the worker | `{onMessage: () => {},,onMessageError: () => {}}` |

+### Returned Object

+The worker instance is returned.

 ### Worker hook for React